mnot/I-D/rfc5988bis/draft.md

 using a single list of relation-types (e.g., rel="alternate stylesheet") to preserve this relationship.

-# Link Serialisation in Atom
+# Link Serialisation in Atom {#atom}

-Atom {{RFC4287}} conveys links in the atom:link element, with the "href" attribute indicating the link target and the "rel" attribute containing the relation type.
-The context of the link is either a feed locator or an entry ID, depending on where it appears; generally, feed-level links are obvious candidates for transmission as a Link header field.
+Atom {{RFC4287}} is a link serialisation that conveys links in the atom:link element, with the "href" attribute indicating the link target and the "rel" attribute containing the relation type.
+The context of the link is either a feed locator or an entry ID, depending on where it appears;
+generally, feed-level links are obvious candidates for transmission as a Link header field.

 When serialising an atom:link into a Link header field, it is necessary to convert link targets (if used) to URIs.